 Smell: Vanilla Cream, Sea Breeze, White Pepper, Apple, Fudge, Smoke and Ash.

 Taste: Vanilla and Citrus Orange, Fudge, Caramel, Sea Salt, Pepper and wafts of Peat Smoke.

-Another fine dram, though while Peat Chimney is by no means inferior, I can’t help but see it as a little less unique than its two siblings.
-Any fan of the smokey side of scotch will not be disappointed however and, like so many blended malts on the market today, it offers a great deal of character, and indeed quality, for a very affordable price.
+While Peat Chimney is by no means inferior, I can’t help but see it as a little less unique than its two siblings.
+Any fan of the smoky side of Scotch will not be disappointed, however and, like so many blended malts on the market today, it offers a great deal of character, and indeed quality, for a very affordable price.